ludeknovy/jtl-reporter-docs/docs/introduction/features.md

 *Currently only MS Teams, GChat and Slack are supported.*

+See how to set up a notification [here](/guides/administration/notification.md).

 ## Create custom label chart

 JtlReport provides you with a couple of ready-made charts, but you can create your custom chart with any metrics available on it.
 This way can explore and find even more correlations.
 The chart gets automatically saved, and the next time you open the performance report, it preloads the last saved state.